HeHo3100/Phase_Sensitive_Detection_for_Spectroscopy/README.md

 ###### Output:
 FilenameOfYourRawData_Banden.txt

-#### difference spectra:
-Import two data sets of the same size which contain spectra of your choice and calculate their difference (Spectrum1-Spectrum2)
-###### Input needed:
-RawData.txt, ReferenceData.txt of the same size
-###### Output:
-FilenameOfYourRawData_TRS_Spektrum.txt

 #### show peaks:
-Import a data set with energy/frequency/wavenumber/wavelength values (which you may create e. g. via the button 'peak picking') and highlight these positions in your latest window as red vertical lines.
+Import a data set with energy/frequency/wavenumber/wavelength values (which you may create e. g. via the button 'peak picking') and highlight these positions in your latest matplotlib window as red vertical lines.
 ###### Input needed:
 AnyData.txt, AnyData_Banden.txt
 ###### Output: